5 Ways for a Rookie Real Estate Agent to Get Listings

 2. Work Every Floor Duty Available

 Working the floor is indispensable for learning the ropes and drumming up new business.
 This is your opportunity to convert callers and walk-ins into prospective clients.
 Be friendly, approachable, and helpful as you answer questions and freely give any information that you can.
 Your ability to provide useful resources will demonstrate your market expertise and enhance your credibility with the potential client.
-This means that you must be able carry on an intelligent conversation about your market, which leads us to our third tip.
+This means that you must be able to carry on an intelligent conversation about your market, which leads us to our third tip.

 3. Become An Expert In Your Territory

 In order to convince potential clients that you’re an expert in your market, you have to be an expert in your market.
 Expertise comes with time, but you can start by zeroing in on your assigned territory.
-Cultivate strong relationships within your community, always keeping your lead database fresh with new contacts.
+Cultivate strong relationships with your community, always keeping your lead database fresh with new contacts.
 Learn everything there is to know about property prices, sales history, and demographics in your area before spreading yourself thin.

 4. Establish An Online Presence

 Building an online presence doesn’t happen overnight, and if you’re not careful, it can do more harm than good.
 Before you set up a shoddy website and start shouting into the social abyss, establish your business goals and map out the online tactics you’ll use to achieve them.
-For many, this starts with joining an online community like ActiveRain or Inman where you can network with veteran Realtors and see what strategies work for them.
+For many, this starts with joining an online community like ActiveRain or Inman where you can network with veteran agents and see what strategies work for them.
 After researching best practices, you’re ready to build an exceptional website and begin experimenting with different social networks.

 5. Find A Trusted Mentor